Nadine Gordimer: Films

 In 1962, a Danish film adaptation of Gordimer's novel A World of Strangers, was released under the title Dilemma by Danish film director, Henning Carlsen, and starring Ivan Jackson, Evelyn Frank, and Marijke Mann.
 Gordimer co-wrote the screenplay with Carlsen.
 The film won the Grand prize at the 1962 Mannheim-Heidelberg International Filmfestival.

 In the U.K. this film was released under the title A World of Strangers due to an unrelated U.K. crime thriller being released in the same year under the same name.

 In 1982, seven of her short stories were adapted as short films for television by West German television makers.
 The stories included: "City Lovers"; "Six Feet of the Country"; "Country Lovers"; "Oral History"; "Praise"; "Good Climate, Friendly Inhabitants" and "A Chip of Glass Ruby".
 Gordimer set conditions for the German producers, allowing her to hire the directors and screenwriters and that they be South African.
 The seven stories also had to be sold together to TV broadcasters with no cuts permitted.
 Barney Simon adapted Gordimer's "Six Feet of the Country" and directed "City Lovers".
 Gordimer wrote five screenplays herself.

 "City Lovers" was presented at the New York Film Festival in 1982.
 All seven films were released as "The Gordimer Stories" at the Film Forum in New York City in 1983.
 Vincent Canby praised the films as "first rate" in The New York Times.
 In the same newspaper, Joseph Lelyveld described the films as "honest and generally compelling reflection of Nadine Gordimer's South Africa, thanks to the artistic control she kept on the project."

 The films were broadcast on American television by WNET in July 1985 as "The Nadine Gordimer Stories: Dramas of South Africa".
 Six of the seven films were filmed in South Africa, with "Oral History" filmed in Kenya.
 The films were not scheduled to be broadcast in South Africa.

 Tribute

-The Nadine Gordimer Short Story Award is named after her.
+The Nadine Gordimer Short Story Award, one of the South African Literary Awards is named after her.

+Following her death in 2014, the South African Jewish Board of Deputies paid tribute to her, with National Chairman Mary Kluk sharing that Gordimer was “a brave, principled woman who used her remarkable literary gifts to speak out on behalf of the oppressed in South Africa and expose the injustices to which they were subjected."

 On 20 November 2015, Google celebrated her 92nd birthday with a Google Doodle.